UPF vs. SPF

 |Excellent UV Protection||40 - 50+||97 - 99%|

-The content at www.aquadesign.com is provided for general information only and is not intended to be utilized as advise, diagnosis, or care.
-If you have questions concerning your health, seek the advise of a physician or your health care professional.
+The content at www.aquadesign.com is provided for general information only and is not intended to be utilized as advice, to diagnose or provide care.
+If you have questions concerning your health, seek the advice of a physician or your healthcare professional.